dorahero/dorahero/README.md

 ##
 - 👨🏽‍💻 I am passionate about learning new things. 😬
 - 🤝 I am looking for a suitable job. 👋
-- 🌐 I love thinking about logic problems anytime. 🗿
+- 🌐 I love thinking about logic questions. 🗿
 - 👋 I am also passionate about music. 🎵

 ## ⚡ Languages and Tools: